-This course is designed to focus on curriculum planning for three to five year olds.
-Topics include philosophy, curriculum models, indoor and outdoor environments, scheduling, authentic assessment, and planning developmentally appropriate experiences.
-Upon completion, students should be able to evaluate children's development, critique curriculum, plan for individual and group needs, and assess and create quality environments.
+This course is designed to focus on using content knowledge to build developmentally effective approaches for culturally/linguistically/ability diverse young children.
+Topics include components of curriculum, a variety of curriculum models, authentic observation and assessment, and planning developmentally appropriate experiences aligned with the NC Foundations for Early Learning and Development.
+Upon completion, students should be able to understand, evaluate, and use curriculum to plan for individual/group needs.